See our 2024 Candid profile here.

-The Founder and Executive Director is Uyen Khuong, pronounced “Winn”, immigrated to the US in 1980 from Vietnam.
-Uyen is the Founder and the Executive Director of ATNJ Education Fund, a nonpartisan 501(c)3 voter education charity.
+The Founder and Executive Director is Uyen Khuong, pronounced “Winn”, who immigrated to the US in 1980 from Vietnam.
 Most recently, Uyen was honored for the New Jersey State Governor’s Jefferson Awards in the Founder/Innovator category as well as nominated for the Russ Berrie Award.
 For her organizing work, she was also a recipient of the We Are EMILY Award from EMILY’s List, and the honoree for the Evangelina Menendez Trailblazer Award from Senator Robert Menendez, the Breaking Barriers Award from CAIR-NJ, and the Community Service Award from the American Muslim Council.
 Uyen currently serves on the Steering Committee of Rising Stars at the Eagleton Institute, and Governor Murphy’s Diversity and Inclusivity Council.
-She was a speaker at the 2018 and 2019 Women’s March, 2018 March for Our Lives.
 Media Appearances and Articles include the NY Times, New Jersey Globe, InsiderNJ, NJ.com, Philadelphia Inquirer, WNYC Radio, and PBS Newshour.

 Scott Salmon is Counsel at Jardim, Meisner & Susser, P.C. and specializes in employment law, election law, and governmental representation.
 Scott advises and represents municipal, legislative, and congressional political campaigns on various election-related issues, including ballot-access, canvassing, advertisements and recounts.
 Scott advises organizations such as 501(c)(4) entities and public action committees on campaign finance rules and regulations.
 He also currently serves as Labor Counsel to the Town of Dover.
 Scott is a former candidate for the U.S. House of Representatives in New Jersey’s 7th Congressional District.
 He received his Bachelor of Arts with Honors in History from Franklin & Marshall College and his Juris Doctor from Washington & Lee University School of Law.
 Scott has competed in three marathons and a sprint triathlon and spends his free time woodworking, watching the New York Jets lose, and watching movies with his wife, Remy.